Building AVR Jtag clone

 Let’s give a test run.
-Using Jtag is easy as using AVR Studio simulator.
-Difference is only that you have to connect JTAG adapter to target board.
-Im my case I am using Atmega128L Piconomic board.
+Using Jtag is as easy as using AVR Studio simulator.
+The difference is that you have to connect JTAG adapter to target board.
+In my case, I am using Atmega128L Piconomic board.

-In the board there is a connector for Jtag adapter/debugger.
-Second option is to set JTAGEN fuse for target MCU.
+In the board, there is a connector for Jtag adapter/debugger.
+The second option is to set JTAGEN fuse for target MCU.

-After hardware is ready lets try with sample project.
+After the hardware is ready, let us try with the sample project.
 For this create AVR-GCC project in AVRStudio environment.
 Then select debugger platform (JTAG ICE) and AVR MCU(in my case Atmega128):

 Write a simple program which controls a button and LED: button_led.c

-One difference that program is running in real world.
+One difference that program is running in the real world.
 So it is easy to debug platform with additional peripherals connected to MCU.
-And of course real time execution.
+And of course real-time execution.

 Project files for Eagle CAD and boot-loader are here: avr_jtag_clone.zip